speleolinux/uisic/languages/fr.md

 ## French Glosssary

-Notes: This is just a test of a few French terms extracted from the English text with the literal text "(French.)" removed.
+Notes: This is just a test of a few French terms extracted from Malcolm Field's lexicon with the literal text "(French.)" removed.

 | Term Number | Term | Definition |
 | ----------- | ---- | ---------- |